 The QCA Code is constructed around ten broad principles and a set of disclosures.
-The QCA has stated what it considers to be appropriate arrangements for companies and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
-We have considered how we apply each principle to the extent that the board judges these to be appropriate in the circumstances, and we provide an explanation of the approach taken in relation to each in the full details of our approach to Corporate Governance which can be found on our website.
+The QCA has stated what it considers to be appropriate arrangements and asks companies to provide an explanation about how they are meeting the principles through the prescribed disclosures.
+We have considered how we apply each principle to the extent that the board judges these to be appropriate in the circumstances, and we provide a full explanation of the approach taken in relation to each in the details of our approach to Corporate Governance which can be found on the Company's website www.tanfieldgroup.com/about#governance.
 The board considers that it does not depart from any of the principles of the QCA Code.